February 04, 2026

 Pottery courses

 Community centers are a great place to start as they often have a pottery studio with kilns that are available to students of courses.
 They also have drop-in hours where you can work on additional pieces.
 You may also be able to find pottery courses being held by ceramicists in your city.
 Community centers tend to have very affordable programs as they are subsidized by the city, but the courses, at least in my experience, fill up incredibly quickly.
-Check the program guides for sign up dates etc to make sure you can snag a spot.
+Check the program guides for sign up dates to make sure you can snag a spot.

 Kiln rentals